Hussites

 The Lands of the Bohemian Crown during the Hussite Wars.
 The movement began during the Renaissance in Prague and quickly spread south and then through the rest of the Kingdom of Bohemia.
 Eventually, it expanded into the remaining domains of the Bohemian Crown as well.

-The Hussites (Czech: Husité or Kališníci, "Chalice People"; Latin: Hussitae) were a Czech proto-Protestant Christian movement influenced by both the Byzantine Rite and John Wycliffe that followed the teachings of reformer Jan Hus (fl.
+The Hussites (Czech: Husité or Kališníci, "Chalice People"; Latin: Hussitae) are a Czech proto-Protestant Christian movement that followed the teachings of reformer Jan Hus (b.
+1368-1415, fl.
 1401-1415), a part of the Bohemian Reformation.

-The Czech lands had originally been Christianized by Byzantine Greek missionaries Saints Cyril and Methodius, who introduced the Byzantine Rite in the Old Church Slavonic liturgical language and the Byzantine tradition of Communion in both kinds administered by the holy spoon.
-Over the centuries that followed, however, the Roman Rite in Ecclesiastical Latin, which is less easily understood than Slavonic by native speakers of Old Czech, was imposed upon the Czech people despite considerable public resistance, by German-speaking bishops, beginning with Wiching, from the Holy Roman Empire.
-(See also Sázava Monastery).
-As a cultural memory of both communion in both kinds and the Divine Liturgy in a language closer to the vernacular is believed to have survived well into the Renaissance, the ideas of Jan Hus and others like him swiftly gained a wide public following.
 After the trial and execution of Hus at the Council of Constance, a series of crusades, civil wars, victories and compromises between various factions with different theological agendas broke out.
 At the end of the Hussite Wars (1420–1434), the now Catholic-supported Utraquist side came out victorious from protracted conflict against Jan Žižka and the Taborites, who embraced the more radical theological teachings of John Wycliffe and the Lollards, and became the dominant Hussite group in Bohemia.

 Catholics and Utraquists were given legal equality in Bohemia after the religious peace of Kutná Hora in 1485.
-Bohemia and Moravia, or what is now the territory of the Czech Republic, remained majority Hussite for two centuries.
+Bohemia and Moravia, the predecessor to the current-day Czech Republic, remained majority Hussite for two centuries.
 Roman Catholicism was only reimposed by the Holy Roman Emperor Ferdinand II following the 1620 Battle of White Mountain and during the Thirty Years' War.

 The Hussite tradition continues in the Moravian Church, Unity of the Brethren and, since the dissolution of Austria-Hungary, by the re-founded Czechoslovak Hussite Church.
-The revived legacy of Saints Cyril and Methodius also continues in both the Orthodox Church in the Czech Lands and the Apostolic Exarchate of the Greek Catholic Church in the Czech Republic.